 Progress (Ex): At third level, a star child overcomes duality and moves forward.
 This drive to progress grants her protection against that which would bind her.
 She gains a +4 bonus to saves against any spell or effect that would restrict her movement.
 This includes mind-affecting effects such as charm person or dominate person.

 Soul (Su): When the star child discovers her third star, they guide her focus inward, seeking to bolster her spiritual strength.
-A star child's increased spiritual strength at third level grants her protection from supernatural threats.
-She gains a deflection bonus equal to her charisma mod against touch attacks.
+A star child’s increased spiritual strength at third level grants her protection from supernatural threats.
+She gains a deflection bonus equal to her Charisma modifier against touch attacks.

 Stability (Ex): The guidance of three stars does not grant only spiritual strength.
 The triangle is a rugged structure for something so simple, and the star child benefits from its example.
 She gains a +4 bonus to resist trip and bull rush attempts.

 Body (Ex): Four represents the body; it is what contains the self and the soul.
-Under the direction of four stars the star child's body becomes hardier.
-She gains a number of hit points equal to her current HD total.
-If she gains HD later (for example, by taking levels in another class) she increases her hit points by 1 for every HD gained.
+Under the direction of four stars the star child’s body becomes hardier.
+She gains a number of hit points equal to her current hit die total.
+If she gains hit dice later (for example, by taking levels in another class) she increases her hit points by 1 for every hit die gained.

-Death (Sp): With a body comes the promise of death; a star child upon reaching 4th level is forced to realize and come to terms with this eventuality.
+Death (Sp): With a body comes the promise of death; upon reaching 4th level a star child is forced to realize and come to terms with this eventuality.
 Usually this takes the form of a terrible nightmare, but other events are not unheard of.
 Either way, the star child comes out slightly changed after confronting death.
 Once per day as a swift action, the star child can alter her face to resemble the face of death.
-Anyone meeting her gaze must make a will save DC ½ her HD + Cha modifier or be shaken for 4 rounds.
+Anyone meeting her gaze must make a Will save with a DC equal to half her hit dice + Charisma modifier or be shaken for 4 rounds.
 Additionally she may, as a standard action, produce an effect equivalent to phantasmal killer (DC 14+Cha mod), but this ends the gaze effect as well.
-Otherwise, the gaze effect lasts a number of rounds equal to the star child's charisma modifier (minimum 1).
+Otherwise, the gaze effect lasts a number of rounds equal to the star child’s Charisma modifier (minimum 1).